Two hosts of 'The View' test positive for Covid ahead of interview with Harris – KION546

 Two hosts of ‘The View’ test positive for Covid ahead of interview with Harris

-Both Navarro and Hostin were at the table for “Hot Topics” at the start of the show Friday morning.
 Harris did not interact with Hostin or Navarro before the show, according to a White House official.
+Harris went on to conduct the interview from a remote location after a delay.

-They have cleaned and disinfected the table, hosts Sara Haines and Joy Behar said.
+The positive results were announced by “The View” host Joy Behar during the show after Hostin and Navarro were asked to leave the set.
+Hostin and Navarro were seated at the table with the other hosts at the beginning of the program.

-Harris will be interviewed remotely, “just to be safe,” a production aide on the show said.
+The tables were cleaned and disinfected after they left the set, Behar said, who continued hosting the show on set with her co-host Sara Haines.
+Behar said Hostin and Navarro were both fully vaccinated.

 The-CNN-Wire